cjhao727/TagTracking/README.md

 #### Improvement

-Due the time, here are some items I think I could improve in the future.
+Due to the time, here are some items I think I could improve in the future.

 - Error handling.
 During my manual test, I found my application cannot handle empty input very well.
 - Automated test.
 I'd like to add more test case to increase the code coverage.